Denice-S/Denice-S/README.md

 ### Hi there 👋, My name is Denice

-I am learning to code and currently working mainly with , JavaScript, HTML and CSS.
+I am a Junior Developer working mainly with , JavaScript,React, HTML/CSS, Perl, and SQL

-Skills:  JS / HTML / CSS / Python /Ruby
+Skills:  JS / HTML / CSS / Perl/ Python /Ruby

 - 🔭 I’m currently working on this page.!!